Gamma Geminorum

 Gamma Geminorum (γ Geminorum, abbreviated Gamma Gem, γ Gem), formally named Alhena /æl'hiːn@/, is the third-brightest object in the constellation of Gemini.
 It has an apparent visual magnitude of 1.9, making it easily visible to the naked eye even in urban regions.
 Based upon parallax measurements with the Hipparcos satellite, it is located at a distance of roughly 109 ly.

 Properties

 Alhena is an evolving star that is exhausting the supply of hydrogen at its core and has entered the subgiant stage.
 The spectrum matches a stellar classification of A0 IV.
-Compared to the Sun it has 2.8 times the mass and five times the radius.
+Compared to the Sun it has 3.4 times the mass and six times the radius.
 It is radiating around 200 times the luminosity of the Sun from its outer envelope at an effective temperature of 9,190 K. This gives it a white hue typical of an A-class star.

 Alhena is a spectroscopic binary system with a period of 12.6 years (4,614.51 days) in a highly eccentric Keplerian orbit.
-The secondary, with 1.07 times the mass of the Sun, is likely a G-type main-sequence star.
+The secondary, with 1.4 times the mass of the Sun, is likely a G-type main-sequence star.